jinghuazhao/INF/tryggve.md

 ### GCTA

-The version that can handle z statistics instead of p values is at /data/jinhua/gcta_1.91.7beta/
+The version that can handle chi-squared statistics instead of p values is at /data/jinhua/gcta_1.91.7beta/

 ### METAL